m365i/hw-py-deep-learning/README.md

 # hw-py-deep-learning

-home work for course deep learning in python
+home work for the course deep learning in python